 I find it extremely important for the world outside of science and medicine to take part and feel just as important as conquering the battle of HIV/AIDS, because the public is who it is effecting and the doctors who are only there for limited support due to access, funds, and resources.
 Although doctors are the ones who help treat and research the disease, they can only do so much for spreading the word on the streets.
 Therefore, I believe everyone should take advantage of their right as a human to demand to be informed, aware, and surmount this extreme and devastating epidemic of HIV and AIDS.

 I have never met a person with HIV or AIDS, but know that they are somewhere near me.
 The readings helped me grasp the reality of how close this disease may be to you or me and are not something that solely exists in underdeveloped countries.
 I also believe that when fear becomes a reality or when someone you know personally becomes a victim of HIV/AIDS, the whole spectrum of having a shield against this disease is torn down.
 The rawness and bona fide reality of this disease is present and may affect anyone at anytime.
-So don’t think that the sorrowful television ads of African people suffering from HIV/AIDS are not also making a family or friend in America suffer at the same time.
+So don’t think that the sorrowful television ads of African people suffering from HIV/AIDS are not also making a family or friend in

 No comments: